Holiday, Pelicans stunt Lakers playoff push, 128-115

 TIP-INS

 Pelicans: Shot 52.1 percent (50 of 96), including 15 of 40 from 3-point range. ..
-Reserve guard Ian Clark had 17 points and Elfrid Payton scored 14, one night after he scored 15 in his return from a right ankle sprain that sidelined him nine games. … Pelicans reserves combined for 42 points.
+Elfrid Payton scored 14, one night after he scored 15 in his return from a right ankle sprain that sidelined him nine games.

 UP NEXT